top of page

 Risk is always associated with uncertainty as defined by ISO 31000 where risk is, “the effects of uncertainty on objectives.”
 We can therefore classify risk treatments according to the nature of this uncertainty as follows:

-• risk due to epistemic uncertainty; lack of knowledge or know how; this risk is reducible.
+• Risk due to epistemic uncertainty; lack of knowledge or know how; this risk is reducible.

-• risk due to aleatory uncertainty; caused by inherent randomness or natural/common variation; this risk is irreducible.
+• Risk due to aleatory uncertainty; caused by inherent randomness or natural/common variation; this risk is irreducible.

 Reducible risk is treated by buying down uncertainty to improve the probability of meeting each obligation.
 In some compliance domains this is called preventable risk.